 While designed as a bomber, the F.220’s would actually serve as mail planes.

-The prototype was sold to Air france and converted to the F.220B mailplane and was given the name “Le centaure”.
+The prototype was sold to Air France and converted to the F.220B mail plane and was given the name “Le centaure”.
 Later four more planes were ordered of the same type.

 Meanwhile Farman would continue development with the F.221.01 prototype, which made it’s maiden flight in May 1933.
-The the engines were initially changed to Gnome-Rhone 14Kbrs Mistral Major radial engines, but were later upgraded to the more powerfull Gnome et Rhône 14Kdre radial engines.
-The design kept the stepped nose of the F.220, but replaced the nose gunners open balcony with a closed postion.
+The the engines were initially changed to Gnome-Rhone 14Kbrs Mistral Major radial engines, but were later upgraded to the more powerful Gnome et Rhône 14Kdre radial engines.
+The design kept the stepped nose of the F.220, but replaced the nose gunners open balcony with a closed position.
 The same was done with the dorsal gun.